ettore90/BTEAM2.0/_posts/2014-07-11-Camden-Watch-Co.markdown

 image: "https://pbs.twimg.com/media/Brpl4LqCQAA78pa.jpg:large"
 ---

 Party time!
-Our friends of Camden Watch company launched this evening their start up, we were all invited.
+Our friends at the Camden Watch company had their launch party this evening.
+Their watches are great, check them out!